paulsaxe/PyXtal/doc/COMMAND_MODE.rst

 Molecular crystals occupying special Wyckoff positions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 An import feature of PyXtal is that the program can automatically generate molecular crystals occupying special Wyckoff positions.
 This is very useful for molecules with high internal symmetry.
-During crystallization, these molecule can occupy some special Wyckoff positions as long as the site symmetry is compatible with the molecular symmetry.
+During crystallization, these molecules can occupy some special Wyckoff positions as long as the site symmetry is compatible with the molecular symmetry.
 For instance, the space group ``Cmc_21`` has 4 symmetry operations (``mm2``) in its primitive cell.
-However, we can still generate a structure with 2 moleulces for C60 by placing them to the special Wycoff position.
+However, we can still generate a structure with 2 molecules for C60 by placing them to the special Wycoff position.
 This will be automatically processed by our `internal algorithm <Algorithm.html#finding-valid-molecular-orientations>`_.

 ::